-- Fitness Reality 810XLT Super Max Power Cage
+- Fitness Reality 810XLT Super Max

-- CAP Barbell Power Rack
+- CAP Barbell FM-8000F

-Best Power Cage - HulkFit Multi-Function Adjustable Power Cage
+2. HulkFit Multi-Function Adjustable Power Cage

-Best Squat Rack On A Budget - BangTong&Li Squat Rack Stand
+3. BangTong&Li Squat Rack Stand

 Sometimes a simple squat rack, like this BangTong&Li Stand, is all you need if you're looking to save space and are working within a budget.

-The BangTong&Li Squat Rack should be suitable for beginners just starting out as its relatively inexpensive price tag means you can use the stand as a starting point before progressing to a full power cage if you wanted.
+The stand can still hold 500lbs safely and securely which means you are still able to squat pretty heavy if you're more of an accomplished lifter.
+We'd also recommend this bit of kit for beginners just starting out as its relatively inexpensive price tag means you can use the stand as a starting point before progressing to a full power cage if you want.

-Like the Sunny Health & Fitness cage, it comes with Olympic plate storage which means you can keep your weights racked when they're not in use to help keep your gym nice and tidy.
+It also comes with Olympic plate storage which means you can keep your weights racked when they're not in use to help keep your gym nice and tidy.

-Best Multi-Functional Squat Rack - Fitness Reality 810XLT Super Max Power Cage
+4. Fitness Reality 810XLT Super Max

 People often have a tonne of questions about squat racks, especially as there are so many different types, but we're here to clear up a few common queries to help you make your purchase.